Romans 10

 Comments:

-Rom 10:6
+Romans 10:6

 ἡ δὲ ἐκ πίστεως δικαιοσύνη οὕτως λέγει· Μὴ εἴπῃς ἐν τῇ καρδίᾳ σου· Τίς ἀναβήσεται εἰς τὸν οὐρανόν; τοῦτ’ ἔστιν Χριστὸν καταγαγεῖν·

-But the by faith righteousness in this manner speaks: “Do not say in your heart, whoever will ascend into heaven?
+But the by-faith righteousness in this manner speaks: “Do not say in your heart, whoever will ascend into heaven?
 This is to bring Christ down.

 Comments:

 What Paul means to say then is: When, now-a-days, a sinner attains to the knowledge of himself, and sighs for enlightenment and justification, he requires not to look far and wide around him for help.
 If even Moses has commended the revelation of God’s law, because it brings the way of salvation so near to man, the Christian has still more occasion to congratulate himself on the same account; All that he wants is faith, and for its attainment, he does not require to have even once seen Christ.
-He needs not more than simply “to believe with the heart, and to confess with the mouth. source
+He needs not more than simply “to believe with the heart, and to confess with the mouth.”

-Rom 10:7
+Romans 10:7

 ἤ· Τίς καταβήσεται εἰς τὴν ἄβυσσον; τοῦτ’ ἔστιν Χριστὸν ἐκ νεκρῶν ἀναγαγεῖν.